-DELIVERY OPTIONS - we offer the following seed delivery options:
+SHIPPING OPTIONS - we offer the following seed shipping options:

-You pick it up - always the cheapest, please call at least 24 hours in advance so we can have it ready.
-Our seed warehouse is now 5 miles from the mill, so supplying seed 'drop-in' customers is usually not possible.
+You pick it up - always the cheapest, but please always call 24 hours in advance so we can have your order ready for you!

-Teals Express - a really great trucking company out of Watertown, they ship pallets throughout the northeast.
-Most places will cost around \$160/pallet (up to 2500 lb per pallet) for farm delivery (fork lift unload assumed)
+Teals Express - a really great family-owned trucking company out of Watertown, they ship pallets throughout the northeast.
+Most places will cost around \$150/pallet (up to 2500 lb per pallet) for farm delivery, your forklift unload.

-Central Transport, Rist or FedEx - for pallet (LTL) delivery outside the Northeast, rates vary with location
+YRC, Rist or FedEx - for pallet (LTL) delivery outside the Northeast, rates vary with location.
+Call for a quote.

-UPS - delivery in 2 days, only cost effective for 6 bags or less.
-UPS charge is usually about \$25/50 lb bag.
+UPS - delivery in 2 days, only cost effective for 5 bags or less.
+The UPS charge is usually about \$30/bag.

-Wilson Transport - a great family company out of Arcade, NY doing a pallet delivery route from the Interstate 81 corridor west to past Buffalo, direct to your farm.
-The delivery cost is \$80/ton or ton fraction (\$40 minimum)
+Wilson Transport - a great family company out of Arcade doing a pallet delivery route from Penn Yan west to past Buffalo.
+The delivery cost is \$40/up to 1000# or \$80/T. There is a first time charge of \$25 for all initial deliveries.

 Our feed truck - we can sometimes deliver bags of seed to your farm or a farm near you when we make feed deliveries.
-Active feed customers take priority if space is limited and you MUST pick your seed up within 24 hours if we ship this way.
-The delivery cost is \$1.50/bag, and we can carry up to 20 bags/customer.
+Active feed customers take priority if space is limited.
+The delivery cost is \$1.50/ 50 lb bag.